ot2i7ba/WebTracker/README.md

 # Simple Web-Link-Tracker
 Simple Web-Link-Tracker is a lightweight application to manage your bookmarks easily and efficiently.
 This tool is specifically adapted to my needs, originating from my [favorites](https://github.com/ot2i7ba/favorites/) project that I've been tinkering with to improve in various ways.
 The application is not intended to be a fully-fledged bookmark management system, but rather a bookmark scribble more or less according to the KISS [^1] principle.
 It's a simple application with a lot of coding quirks, designed for both functionality and as a coding playground.
 This repository includes several key files that enable you to set up, configure, and use the application.

+# Features
+This project is packed with a bunch of cool features that I've implemented mainly because I wanted to play around and learn more about these concepts.
+It's my little sandbox to test out some neat performance, security and coding mechanisms.
+Here's what I've included:

+- **HTTPS Enforcement**<br/>Ensures all communication is secure by requiring HTTPS connections.
+If a request is made over HTTP, it's blocked.

+- **Simple Caching Mechanism**<br/>Implements basic caching to improve performance by storing frequently accessed data in a cache file for a set duration.

+- **Input Validation**<br/>All user inputs are validated and sanitized.
+Whether it's a URL, a string, or an integer, I make sure it's clean and safe before processing it.

+- **Automatic Cleanup**<br/>Periodically cleans up old data and sends backup emails to ensure data integrity and availability.

+- **Rate Limiting**<br/>Protects the application from being overwhelmed by limiting the number of requests per IP address per minute.

+- **Intrusion Detection**<br/>Unauthorized access attempts get logged in an `intruder.json` file.
+This helps me keep track of any funny business and understand where my security might need tightening up.

+- **Session Handling**<br/>To avoid tracking IP addresses, I create unique session IDs for users.
+This way, everyone's experience is isolated and secure.

+- **CSRF Token**<br/>Each session gets a CSRF token to protect against Cross-Site Request Forgery attacks.
+It's one of those essential web security practices that I wanted to get hands-on with.

+- **Secure File Access**<br/>Important files are protected via `.htaccess`, and access is only allowed through `proxy.php`, ensuring secure, controlled access within the application.

+Now, let's be real here – **I'm no security expert, and neither is anyone else on this planet able to guarantee 100% security**!
+But hey, we can throw some hurdles in the way of those pesky intruders!
+That's exactly what I've tried to do with these techniques, all while having a bit of fun and learning the ropes.
+So, enjoy the ride, appreciate the irony, but take the security bits seriously because, at the end of the day, they're there to keep our little corner of the internet safe.

+I've intentionally kept this project simple by using only basic tools: PHP, a bit of HTML, and CSS.
+No JavaScript, no external databases – just good old-fashioned coding.
+This approach makes it easier to manage and perfect for my learning purposes.
+Sure, it limits what I can do, but it suits my needs perfectly and keeps things straightforward.
+Plus, it's fun to see how much you can achieve with just the basics!

-## Files Overview
+# Files Overview
-- **favorites.php**: The main application file that handles the storage and management of bookmarks.
+- **favorites.php**<br/>The main application file that handles the storage and management of bookmarks.

-- **favconfig.php**: Configuration file for the main application.
+- **favconfig.php**<br/>Configuration file for the main application.
 Here, you need to define several options including a secret value.

-- **proxy.php**: This file allows the opening of specific files from within the application, ensuring secure access.
+- **proxy.php**<br/>This file allows the opening of specific files from within the application, ensuring secure access.

-- **blacklist.txt**: Contains a list of domains from which bookmarks should not be saved.
+- **blacklist.txt**<br/>Contains a list of domains from which bookmarks should not be saved.
 Each domain is specified on a new line.

-- **bookmarklet.txt**: Contains the JavaScript code for the bookmarklet, which enables users to send bookmarks to the main application easily.
+- **bookmarklet.txt**<br/>Contains the JavaScript code for the bookmarklet, which enables users to send bookmarks to the main application easily.

-## Configuration
+# Configuration

 ### favconfig.php
 Before using the application, you need to configure the `favconfig.php` file.
 Open the file and define the following options: